projectriff/riff/rfc/rfc-0003-developer-utils.md

     subscribe <stream-name> [--from-beginning]
     ```

-    If the `--from-beginning` option is present, display all the events in the stream, otherwise only new events are displayed as [JSON Lines](http://jsonlines.org) in the following form:
+    If the `--from-beginning` option is present, display all the events in the stream.
+Otherwise only new events are displayed as [JSON Lines](http://jsonlines.org) in the following form:

     ```
     {"payload":"base64 encoded message payload","content-type":"the content type of the message","headers":{"header name": "header value"}}